rhyn0/AdventOfCode-Solvings/aoc_solvings/src_2024/cpp/README.md

 ## Learnings

-TBD - haven't gotten through a lot
+- function naming.
+Since combining all these solution files could eventually overload a name, make sure to namespace them.

 ## Usage